magidoc-org/magidoc/CONTRIBUTING.md

 # Magidoc contributing guide
 👋 Hi!
 We are excited that you decided to contribute to Magidoc.
-Before you submit your contribution, make sure you read through the follwing guide.
+Before you submit your contribution, make sure you read through the following guide.

 ## Repo setup
 Magidoc is a mono-repository using pnpm workspaces.
 The package manager that must be installed to work on this repository is [pnpm](https://pnpm.io/).